usememos/dotcom/content/docs/advanced-settings/database.md

 ## Migrating data between different drivers

-You can do this with some scripting language, for example I used ChatGPT to help me implement a SQLite to MySQL Python script: https://chat.openai.com/share/5a9b9e03-3666-4eb2-b9d9-31688729fcd3.
+You can do this with some scripting language, for example I used ChatGPT to help me implement a SQLite to MySQL Python script: [SQLite to MySQL Migration](https://chat.openai.com/share/5a9b9e03-3666-4eb2-b9d9-31688729fcd3).

 Similarly, you can make a SQLite to PostgreSQL script.